NicoMarq/Projects---Designs-CAD/README.md

 # Projects - Designs CAD :nut_and_bolt:
-**Some Projects and designs worked with CADs Software (Catia , AutoCad, SolidWorks) as Freelancer and with Companies.**
+:round_pushpin:**Some Projects and designs worked with CADs Software (Catia , AutoCad, SolidWorks) as Freelancer and with Companies.**

  Below , you can find some images and then in each folder you can find the files: